Wonho: 2022: Facade, first musical and first solo tour

 Wonho made his comeback with his first single album Obsession on February 16, with the title track "Eye On You".

 In May, Wonho became the exclusive model of a dual-formulation and diet dual-functional complex product Cent Double.

 Wonho released his third EP Facade on June 13, with the title track "Crazy".

 From June 3 to July 24, Wonho is set to appear in his first musical with Equal, a work that reflects on today's chaotic times due to pandemics and conspiracy theories, set in the 17th century Europe, where witches and heresy hunts were rampant.
 It is a two-person play that captures the metaphor of the COVID-19 era with the desperate desires and twisted fates of Nikola and Theo, two friends driven by the fear of death and extreme loneliness.
 Wonho will perform as Theo, a bright and cheerful country doctor who struggles to save his friend Nikola, who is dying from an incurable disease.

 On July 6, Highline released the poster and schedule for Wonho's first European tour Facade, through his official SNS.
 According to the schedule released with the poster, he will be in Munich and Oberhausen, Germany on August 28 and 31, respectively, Madrid, Spain on September 2, and London, England on September 4.

 On August 19, Wonho released the promotional single "Don't hesitate" through Universe Music for the mobile application Universe.

-In September, Wonho is preparing for the release of his second single album Bittersweet on October 14, with the title track "Don't Regret".
+In September, Wonho announced the release of his second single album Bittersweet on October 14, with the title track "Don't Regret".

+On November 23, Wonho announced a final concert Everyday Christmas before his mandatory military service.
+It was held in two separate time slots while live-streamed globally on the BigC platform on December 3.

+2024–present: First studio album

+On November 22, he released the English single "What Would You Do".
+In December, Wonho participated in the iHeartRadio Jingle Ball Tour.

+In June 2025, he released the single "Better Than Me", a song inspired by early 2000s pop groups like M2M and NSYNC.
+It is a pre-release single in anticipation of his first studio album Syndrome, which was released on October 31.
+On October 3, Wonho pre-released a second single "Good Liar".

 Personal life

 Wonho enlisted for his mandatory military service as a public service worker on December 5, 2022.
+He was officially discharged on September 4, 2024.